kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

 Now run `docker-compose up` to build and run the container.

-Using your VNC client, connect to `localhost` (the default port of 5900 can be used).
+Using your VNC client, connect to `localhost`.
+The default port of `5900` should allow you to connect.
 You should now see a window with the Memory Analyzer app running in the Docker environment.

 ## Resources